arrow_upward

 Solar obligation for parking spaces: What applies in which federal state?

-The solar obligation for parking spaces is gradually being introduced for every federal state in Germany.
-This article gives you an overview of the current and future regulations in the individual federal states on the solar obligation for parking spaces.
+The solar obligation for parking lots is gradually being introduced in every federal state in Germany.
+This article provides an overview of the current and future regulations in the individual federal states.

 .